eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/03-workloads-overview.md

 The color of the rectangles for each resource can change based on their state.

-Click on a rectangle for a resource and will display a popup to the right giving a summary of the state of the resource.
+Click on a rectangle for a resource and it will display a popup to the right giving a summary of the state of the resource.

 You can also access a similar visualization by clicking on the **Resource Viewer** tab when looking at the details for a specific resource selected from the overview page or list of resources under a resource category.